NotePlan/plugins/Readme.md

 These are the most common commands you will use while developing:

 - **`npm run autowatch` and your multi-file JS plugins will be compiled for you, and optionally be copied to your running NotePlan instance for testing**.
 In most cases you shouldn't then need to run the following individual commands, but they're listed for completeness.

+Note: The previous command is typically the only one you will use.
+These others are rarely used, especially if you use an IDE (e.g. VSCode) that does typechecking:
 - `npm run build`: Will build all the plugins into single files (where needed)
 - `npm run watch`: Will watch *all* files for changes and automatically compile them into single javascript files (where needed)
 - `npm run typecheck`: Will typecheck all the javascript files with `Flow`.
 Only files with a `// @flow` comment are checked.